Director of Environmental Advocacy, Scenic Hudson, Inc.

 Simulations illustrate visual blight posed by anchorages

 Scenic Hudson has released visual simulations illustrating the negative scenic impacts the anchorages pose to Hudson Riverfront communities, parks and historic sites along an approximately 80-mile stretch of the river.
 The simulations show how barges at the proposed anchorages would spoil views from riverfront communities, prime recreational destinations and popular parks in some of the most awe-inspiring stretches of the Hudson—from the Catskills foothills and Hudson Highlands to the Palisades.
 Simulations depicting night-time conditions highlight the intense glare from the barges’ lights.

 About Scenic Hudson

-Scenic Hudson preserves land and farms and creates parks that connect people with the inspirational power of the Hudson River, while fighting threats to the river and natural resources that are the foundation of the valley’s prosperity.
+Scenic Hudson works to protect and restore the Hudson River and its majestic landscape as an irreplaceable national treasure and a vital resource for residents and visitors.
 A crusader for the valley since 1963, we are credited with saving fabled Storm King Mountain from a destructive industrial project and launching the modern grass-roots environmental movement.
 Today with more than 25,000 ardent supporters, we are the largest environmental group focused on the Hudson River Valley.
 Our team of experts combines land acquisition, support for agriculture, citizen-based advocacy and sophisticated planning tools to create environmentally healthy communities, champion smart economic growth, open up riverfronts to the public and preserve the valley’s inspiring beauty and natural resources.
-To date Scenic Hudson has created or enhanced more than 65 parks, preserves and historic sites up and down the Hudson River and conserved nearly 40,000 acres.
+To date Scenic Hudson has created or enhanced more than 65 parks, preserves and historic sites up and down the Hudson River and conserved almost 40,000 acres.